 92. Contribution to Account

-(1) Each person who makes application in any year for a licence or the renewal of a triennial certificate shall, in addition to all other fees payable in respect thereof, pay to the Board a sum of $150 or such other sum as the Board approves, and no such licence or renewal of a triennial certificate shall be issued until the appropriate payment has been made to the Board.
+(1) Each person who makes application in any year for a licence or the renewal of a triennial certificate shall, in addition to all other fees payable in respect thereof, pay to the chief executive officer a sum of $150 or such other sum as the chief executive officer approves, and no such licence or renewal of a triennial certificate shall be issued until the appropriate payment has been made to the chief executive officer.

-(2) The amounts paid to the Board under this section shall forthwith be credited by the Board to the Account.
+(2) The amounts paid to the chief executive officer under this section shall forthwith be credited by the chief executive officer to the Account.

-(3) Where a person makes a payment under this section and the licence or renewal of a triennial certificate is not granted, the Board shall refund the payment to him.
+(3) Where a person makes a payment under this section and the licence or renewal of a triennial certificate is not granted, the chief executive officer shall refund the payment to him.

 [Section 92 amended by No. 59 of 1995 s.
 86; No. 77 of 2006 Sch.
 1 cl.
-156(2).]
+156(2); No. 58 of 2010 s.
+154.]

 93. Application of Account and notice of claim